 - pain or burning when urinating

-- frequent sensation of having to urinate, even when the bladder is empty
+- a frequent sensation of having to urinate, which is called urgency

 - cramping or pressure in the lower abdomen or lower back

-- drink six to eight 8-ounce glasses of fluids a day (consult with your doctor about the correct amount of fluid to drink if you have kidney failure)
+- drink six to eight glasses of water a day, but consult with your doctor about the correct amount of fluid to drink if you have kidney failure

 - urinate as soon as you feel the need